nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/tomcat-server-zip.md

 As for any software, we very strongly recommend upgrading to the latest bugfix version of the JDK for any given major version.

-After installing the Java Development Kit, verify that the JAVA_HOME system variable correctly points to the Java Development Kit intended for running the Nuxeo Platform.
-JAVA_HOME should be set if it is not present.
+After installing the Java Development Kit, verify that the `JAVA_HOME` system variable correctly points to the Java Development Kit intended for running the Nuxeo Platform (`JAVA_HOME` should be set if it is not present).

 {{! /multiexcerpt}}